DavidResin/sitsitex/src/data/song_files/en.md

 Oh I believe in yesterday.

 Birth control, all my troubles seem so far away,
-When I’m going up my girlfriend's hole.
+When I'm on my way to score a goal.
 Oh, I believe in birth control.

 Suddenly, there’s a shotgun hanging over me.